Nerajno/Burble-V1/README.md

 - [x] Add back to portfolio btn or back to github btn.
 - [x] Create a sticky navbar.
 - [x] Integrate Cypress testing.
-- [ ] Create 7  handwritten tests ( See Mark's notes) && this https://tinyurl.com/yeyt7fum
+- [ ] Create 7  handwritten tests ( See Mark's notes) && this https://tinyurl.com/yeyt7fum~
-- [ ] Hide api~addresses/ paths ??
-- [ ] Filter by genre, year, rating.
-- [ ] Implement pagination for each category or page or search params. ~~~
 - [ ] Create a code style// implement a linter that runs via git push
 - [ ] Create a test that runs before merging to main as a GH actions.
-- [ ] Update the ReadMe.
+- [ ] Update the ReadMe to project standards.

 ### Todos ~ Level 2
-- [ ] Refactor the code
+- [ ] Refactor the code in TypeScript

 ## Help/Suggestions
-Create issues on the repo if errors are seen and they will be addressed them.
+Create issues on the repo if errors are seen and they will be addressed them after todos are completed.

 ## Authors
 [Me/@Nerajno](https://twitter.com/nerajno)